tkshill/tkshill/README.md

 <h2>Hey, I'm Kirk 👋🏾 </h2>

-I'm a full stack dev from the Caribbean who loves Functional programming and Domain Driven Development.

-I got my start doing a lot of data driven work with VBA and Python.
+I'm a full stack dev in Canada who loves Functional programming and Domain Driven Development.
+I've done a lot of Python, Typescript, .NET and work with SQL databases.
+I also have a mild obsession with the management of state, effects, type systems, and taming complexity.
+I've you're ever down to talk about Elm F#, Haskell, and Good Systems, we should chat!

-Currently, I'm working with F#, C# and T-SQL (SQL Server) in the .NET ecosystem.

-Also working with Elm, Typescript and React Native on the front-end.

 Mostly I'm just trying to do good work and practice kindness in my habits.